gollum18/Path-Planning-Algorithms/README.md

 |Windows 10 Pro 64-Bit|Intel i7 4710HQ|8GB DDR3 1600Mhz|Visual Studio Community 2015|

 ##Results of Replication
-The results are hosted on OneDrive at this link: https://goo.gl/0745N5
+The Results of this replication are found in the root folder of this repository "Results.xlsx".

 ##DOI for above article
 DOI: http://dx.doi.org/10.1093/comjnl/bxu137